To my momma friends and fellow educators who love and are invested in outside-the-box children, let’s be brave for our kids. ❤️

 As a culture we say celebrate diversity and yet we have virtually no tolerance for children who are “different.”

-For the child who doesn’t fit inside the cultural box… the millions who are “different.”
+For the child who doesn’t fit inside the cultural box… the ones who are “different.”

 Let’s be brave together, Moms.